-Revd Dr Margaret Goodall
+Revd Dr Kofi Tekyi-Ansah

 Wesley's Tree in the Market Square circa 1905